microsoft/promptflow/docs/how-to-guides/quick-start.md

 ```

 ### Understand the flow yaml
 The entry file of a flow directory is [`flow.dag.yaml`](https://github.com/microsoft/promptflow/blob/main/examples/flows/standard/web-classification/flow.dag.yaml) which describes the `DAG(Directed Acyclic Graph)` of a flow.
-The flow dag of this sample likes below:
+Below is a sample of flow DAG:

 ![flow_dag](../media/how-to-guides/quick-start/flow_dag.png)